-Google.cn now re-directs to Google.hk, so anyone in China who goes to Google.cn will see search results from Google.hk, which Google are calling an ‘entirely legal’ way of giving people in mainland China unfiltered search results.
+Google.cn now re-directs to Google.hk, so anyone in China who goes to Google.cn will see search results from Google.hk, which Google is calling an ‘entirely legal’ way of giving people in mainland China unfiltered search results.

 Although many of the results will be blocked by firewalls in China, so I guess this isn’t really a solution for Chinese Google users.
-The Chinese goverment has responded to the move by Google saying ‘Google has violated its written promise it made when entering the Chinese market by stopping filtering its searching service and blaming China in insinuation for alleged hacker attacks’.
+The Chinese government has responded to the move by Google saying ‘Google has violated its written promise it made when entering the Chinese market by stopping filtering its searching service and blaming China in insinuation for alleged hacker attacks’.

 The move by Google is intended to provide more information to users in China via the Google.hk search engine, although we suspect that it won’t be very long before the whole search engine is blocked by the Chinese Government.
+This redirection to Google.hk is seen as a bold statement by Google, emphasizing their commitment to providing uncensored information, even if it means risking their business interests in China.

 via Engadget